Fabio Luisi

 Louise W. & Edmund J. Kahn Music Directorship

-Born in Genoa in 1959, Luisi began piano studies at the age of four and received his diploma from the Conservatorio Niccolò Paganini in 1978.
-He later studied conducting with Milan Horvat at the University for Music and Performing Arts in Graz.
-Named both Cavaliere della Repubblica Italiana and Commendatore della Stella d’Italia for his role in promoting Italian culture abroad, in 2014 he was awarded the Grifo d’Oro, the highest honor given by the city of Genoa, for his contributions to the city’s cultural legacy.
-Off the podium, Luisi is an accomplished composer whose Saint Bonaventure Mass received its world premiere at St. Bonaventure University, followed by its New York City premiere in the MetLiveArts series, with the Buffalo Philharmonic and Chorus.
-As reported by the New York Times, CBS Sunday Morning and elsewhere, he is also a passionate maker of perfumes, which he produces in a one-person operation, flparfums.com.
+A native of Genoa, Fabio Luisi graduated from the city’s Conservatorio Niccolò Paganini, before relocating to Graz, Austria, to study conducting with Milan Horvat at the University for Music and Performing Arts.
+In 2002, he was recognized by the Republic of Austria with the Austrian Cross of Honor for Science and Art.
+Named both Cavaliere della Repubblica Italiana and Commendatore della Stella d’Italia for his role in promoting Italian culture abroad, in 2014 he was awarded Genoa’s Grifo d’Oro, Genoa’s highest honor, for his contributions to the city’s cultural heritage.
+Most recently, in 2023 he was awarded the Ridderkorset, or Knight’s Cross, by the Queen of Denmark.
+Off the podium, Luisi is an accomplished composer whose Saint Bonaventure Mass received its world premiere at New York’s St. Bonaventure University, which awarded him an honorary doctorate in 2017.
+He is also an avid reader, a longtime admirer of the films of David Lynch, and, as reported by The New York Times and CBS Sunday Morning, a passionate maker of perfumes, which he produces for his own company: flparfums.com.